TrueCar Inc at JPMorgan Global Technology, Media and Communicati

-Douglas Till Anmuth - JP Morgan Chase & Co, Research Division - MD
+Rajat Gupta - JPMorgan Chase & Co, Research Division - Research Analyst

-All right.
-We're going to go ahead and get started.
-My name is Doug Anmuth, I'm the Internet Analyst at JPMorgan.
-It's our pleasure to have Chip Perry, President, and CEO of TrueCar.
+Great.
+Thanks, everyone, for listening.
+Next up is TrueCar.
+We have Mike Darrow, President and CEO; also in the audience, Teresa Luong, Chief Financial Officer; and Zaineb Bokhari, Vice President, Investor Relations.
+So I believe Mike has a few quick prepared remarks, and then we can dive into Q&A.

 TrueCar Inc at JPMorgan Global Technology, Media and Communications Conference Transcript